Safer Dorset Fund - Community Grant

 Decision making regarding all Community Grant applications will adhere to the following four principles:

-Innovation: Projects employing different approaches and proposing innovative solutions to address identified gaps or unmet needs, will take precedence over existing initiatives.
+Innovation - Projects employing innovative approaches and solutions to address identified gaps or unmet needs are looked upon favourably over existing initiatives.

 What can’t be funded?